rightkick/Notes/virtualization/oVirt_troubleshooting.md

 yum install libguestfs-xfs
 ```

-# Determine location of HostedEngine disk.
+Determine location of HostedEngine disk.
 You need the disk located at the actual gluster mount point and not at /var/run.
 ```
 virsh -r dumpxml HostedEngine
 ```

-# Power off engine
+Power off engine
 ```
 hosted-engine --vm-poweroff
 ```

-# run guestfish to repair VM disk
+Run guestfish to repair VM disk
 ```
 LIBGUESTFS_BACKEND=direct guestfish --rw -a <disk>
 ```